mkingsnorth/flowify_docs/docs/index.rst

 --------------------------------------------------------------------

 * |Flowify| is designed for larger objects and objects with fixed boundaries, with a greater set up time than Conform Object.
-* |Conform Object| is a better tool for conforming smaller objects, with less set up time required.
+* |Conform Object| is a better tool for conforming smaller objects, with less set up time required than Flowify.

 .. |Conform Object| raw:: html